dotnet/AspNetCore.Docs/aspnet/web-forms/overview/data-access/advanced-data-access-scenarios/creating-stored-procedures-and-user-defined-functions-with-managed-code-vb.md

 [!code-vb[Main](creating-stored-procedures-and-user-defined-functions-with-managed-code-vb/samples/sample7.vb)]

 Both methods simply call the corresponding DAL method and return the `ProductsDataTable` instance.
-The `DataObjectMethodAttribute` markup above each method causes these methods to be included in the drop-down list in the SELECT tab of the ObjectDataSource s Confgure Data Source wizard.
+The `DataObjectMethodAttribute` markup above each method causes these methods to be included in the drop-down list in the SELECT tab of the ObjectDataSource s Configure Data Source wizard.

 ## Step 8: Invoking the Managed Stored Procedures from the Presentation Layer